bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

 ## Scripts

 Now it's time to turn these "two-lock mailboxes" into actual Bitcoin transactions.
-For this guide we will describe a very simple method that sacrafices some privacy and potentially some security.
+For this guide we will describe a very simple method that sacrifices some privacy and potentially some security.
 See [next steps](#next-steps) for more details on this.
 This will be the redeem script in the output of our Hash Time-Locked Contract: